software-architects/time-cockpit-documentation/doc/web-api/overview.md

 - [PAT authentication](https://en.wikipedia.org/wiki/Personal_access_token).

 > [!WARNING]
 We strongly discourage to use token or basic authentication.
-These methods of authentication will be disabled in the forseeable future.
-We strongly recommend to autenticate using PATs.
+These methods of authentication will be disabled in the foreseeable future.
+We strongly recommend authenticating using PATs.

 To learn how to authenticate against our Web API refer to [authentication](authentication.md).